- Search The Registry

 Ruby Dee, 1957

 Ruby Dee was born on this date in 1922.
-She was an African American actress and activist.
+She was a Black actress and activist.

-Born Ruby Ann Wallace in Cleveland, Ohio, her father, Marshall Edward Wallace, was a porter and waiter on the Pennsylvania Railroad; her mother, Emma Wallace, was a schoolteacher.
+Born Ruby Ann Wallace in Cleveland, Ohio, her father, Marshall Edward Wallace, was a Pullman Porter and waiter on the Pennsylvania Railroad; her mother, Emma Wallace, was a schoolteacher.
 She grew up in Harlem, New York, and was a 1945 graduate of Hunter College.

-During the 1960s, Dee appeared in such politically charged films such as "Gone Are the Days" and "The Incident," which paved the way for many young African American filmmakers and actors.
-She has been nominated for seven Emmy Awards, winning once for her role in 1990s Decoration Day.
-Dee and her late husband, actor Ossie Davis, were well-known civil rights activists.
+During the 1960s, Dee appeared in politically charged films such as "Gone Are the Days" and "The Incident," which paved the way for many young Black filmmakers and actors.
+She was nominated for seven Emmy Awards, once winning her role on 1990s Decoration Day.
+Dee and her late husband, actor Ossie Davis, were well-known American Civil Rights activists.

-She is a member of such organizations as CORE, the NAACP, the Student Nonviolent Coordinating Committee (SNCC), and Southern Christian Leadership Conference (SCLC).
-She and her husband were personal friends of both Martin Luther King, Jr. and Malcolm X, with Davis giving Malclom X's eulogy at his 1965 funeral.
+She was a member of such organizations as CORE, the NAACP, the Student Nonviolent Coordinating Committee (SNCC), and the Southern Christian Leadership Conference (SCLC).
+She and her husband were personal friends of Martin Luther King, Jr. and Malcolm X, with Ossie Davis giving Malcolm X's eulogy at his 1965 funeral.

-Dee was a member of Delta Sigma Theta sorority, and a survivor of breast cancer for more than 30 years.
+Dee was a member of the Delta Sigma Theta sorority and a breast cancer survivor for more than 30 years.
 Ruby Dee died on June 12, 2014.

 Academy of Motion Picture Arts and Sciences